andreventuravale/http-test/README.md

 #### The @only meta variable

-Meaninig: runs only this request.
+Meaning: runs only this request.

 ```http
 # @only